 RPCN meets on the first four Fridays of each month from 8:00 a.m. to 9:30 a.m. (presentations, workshops, or forums).
 Meeting information can be found on our Events page.
 Be sure to check schedules and details about our meetings because there are occasional changes.
 We are currently meeting both online using Zoom and at the Al Sigl Center.

 What topics are discussed at RPCN meetings?

 The usual types of topics for RPCN’s meetings are:

 - 1st Friday Morning Technical Forum: Facilitated open forums in which the participants’ questions about technical issues are answered by others in the group.

-- 2nd Friday Morning Speaker Meeting: Subjects vary widely and all are relevant to the operation of a consulting business.
+- 2nd Friday Morning "Learn from the Best" Presentation: Subjects vary widely and all are relevant to the operation of a consulting business.

-- 3rd Friday Morning Business Forum: Facilitated open forums in which participants’ questions about business issues are answered by others in the group.
+- 3rd Friday Morning Business Forum: Facilitated open forum in which participants’ questions about business issues are answered by others in the group.

 Schedules and details about our meetings can be found on the Events page.

 Is RPCN local or part of a national group?